 This document does not cover any other form of electronic roadside signage such as relocatable (mobile) VMS, lane control signals, school zone signs, speed-activated warning signs and advanced warning signs (regional intersection or ramp signal types A and B).

-VMS types used exclusively by territorial local authorities are outside the scope of this specification.
-Design and installation of fixed VMS sites is covered in the latest version of ITS design standard: VMS - Fixed.
+VMS types used exclusively by territorial local authorities are outside the scope of this delivery specification.
+Design and installation of fixed VMS sites is covered in the latest version of ITS design standard: Variable message signs - fixed.